10-12-white/cryptography_beginner/README.md

 - finish up the chaoter

 ## Contributions

 In this repo, there is code for LLL.
 Have a play, see if you can make it faster.
 Values have already been tested to ensure it is performing like SageMaths baked in biscuit-tin LLL, which is great.
 We have not yet done the same with BKZ, this is the next step.
+The maths for it has been understood, and its been written up in an Overleaf.
+Will be getting to sharing it in due time.
+For now, working on the way that we see the next stage of our progress going...

 ### References